-The episode is heavily Maguffined, being essentially a search for the eggs, and heavily centres on Mrs Gale, who is the one who goes undercover as a journalist trying to tease from the scientist (Donald Eccles) what might have befallen them.
+The episode is heavily Maguffined, being essentially a search for the eggs, and is focused on Mrs Gale, as an undercover journalist trying to tease from the scientist (Donald Eccles) what might have befallen them.
 Steed is brought in an explicator/debriefer capacity in what’s little more than an incidental role.

-If it’s not entirely successful, that’s because with three different social classes of villainy there are too many characters flapping about not doing enough, but the dark, wintry looks conjured up by director Peter Hammond are attractive (if you can see past the foggy 1960s production values) and Mrs Gale looks fetching in her Spanish hat and tartan cape combo.
+If it’s not entirely successful, that’s because with three different social classes of villainy there are too many characters flapping about not doing enough, but the dark, wintry looks conjured up by director Peter Hammond are attractive (if you can see past the foggy 1960s production values) and Mrs Gale is designed to stand out in her Spanish hat and tartan cape combo.
 Leather fans will also note that Honor Blackman pulls on the jump suit when the going gets tough – no wonder the James Bond people wanted her for Pussy Galore.

 * The business of production order versus broadcast order is gone into at some length on the incredibly useful The Avengers Forever site.